hakemz91/OPWSL/README.md

 # OPWSL
 Improved version of NuWSL with minor but life changing feature updates.
-It is the same chatbot which can doing RAG using chromadb database which you can create easily with this.
-It is for NVIDIA GPU user and WSL2 Windows.
+It is the same chatbot which can talk to your documents.
+And it is for NVIDIA GPU user and WSL2 Windows.

-## Note that
-1. First put your pdf documents in SOURCE DOCEUMENTS folder and ingest or index your pdf documents with option 4.
-First time run it will download the embedding model so let it finish.
-2. Then run option 1 after that and let it finish to downloading the model.
-It will take some times depending on your internet speed.
-When it finish, you can chat with that or restart and use the GUI version.
-Do not use GUI version before doing any of those I mentioned you here.

 ## Features